Pope Francis heads to Hungary, where he will encounter his political opposite

-More recently, as Hungarian democracy has continued to erode — its media stifled, its courts instrumentalized — and after Orban won reelection with a campaign that included anti-Semitic tropes, Francis warned repeatedly of nationalism, and said some of the speeches he was hearing in Europe resembled “Hitler in 1934.”
+More recently, as Hungarian democracy has continued to erode — its media stifled, its courts instrumentalized — and after Orban won reelection with a campaign that included antisemitic tropes, Francis warned repeatedly of nationalism and said some of the speeches he was hearing in Europe resembled “Hitler in 1934.”

-And so a brief trip by the pope to Hungary on Sunday has taken on more significance than its seven hours would otherwise suggest — and has attracted more attention than his subsequent stop in Slovakia, where he will spend three nights and visit four towns and cities.
+And so a brief trip by the pope to Hungary scheduled for Sunday has taken on more significance than its seven hours would otherwise suggest — and has attracted more attention than his subsequent stop in Slovakia, where he will spend three nights and visit four towns and cities.

 The most immediate question is how directly the pope will address Orban, a Francis opposite who has styled himself — with great political success — as a defender of Europe’s Christian identity.